 What should you do if you think you have a cavity?
 The first step is to see your dentist.
 Although cavities can be reversed in the early stages, by the time you are feeling discomfort or pain, only a dentist can treat them.
 An x-ray will be taken to determine how the cavity has progressed into the tooth.
 Depending on how severe the cavity is, you might need a filling to fix it.
 If the decay is very severe, the dentist might replace the tooth with a crown or perform a root canal.

 Even if you’re not sure if you have a cavity, regular professional cleaning and dental visits are important.
-A dental hygienist can apply a fluoride treatment to help strengthen the teeth and reverse the very early stages of decay.
-He or she can also give you tips on the best ways to brush your teeth and advise you about what foods to avoid or consume less frequently to reduce your risk for cavities.
+A dental hygienist can apply a fluoride treatment to help strengthen the teeth.
+They can also give you tips on the best ways to brush your teeth and advise you about what foods to avoid or consume less frequently to reduce your risk for cavities.
 As with many conditions, when it comes to cavities, taking preventative steps is a lot easier than treating the problem down the road.